BrianGarland/RelicPackageManager/README.md

 ### How to use

-1. Find a GitHub repo you want to install onto your system, for example [FFEDIT](https://github.com/RelicPackages/FFEDIT).
+1. Find a repo you want to install onto your system, for example [FFEDIT](https://github.com/RelicPackages/FFEDIT).
+2. You'll need the ZIP to this repo.
+On GitHub, you can click 'Clone or download', then proceed to right click on 'Download ZIP' - you'll need to copy the direct link to this ZIP file.
-2. There are three paramters to the RELIC program.
-The link to a ZIP of the repository, a subfolder within the ZIP (otherwise, leave blank) and what library to use/install into.
+3. There are three paramters to the RELIC program.
+The link to a ZIP of the repository (copied previously), the subfolder within the ZIP (If the repo root is within a folder; otherwise, leave blank) and what library to use/install into.

 Examples
 ```